opendocsg/slw-judgments-backfill/2015_SGHC_306/report.md

 surrounding circumstances. [note: 140]

-147    TCS’s position on this must be correct. _Ong Hun Seang and others v Yeoh Oon Teik and others_ [1996] 2 SLR(R) 488 ( _“Ong Hun Seang_ ”) recognises that the duty to cooperate extends only to doing what is reasonable in all the circumstances.
+147    TCS’s position on this must be correct. _Ong Hun Seang and others v Yeoh Oon Teik and others_ <span class="citation">[1996] 2 SLR(R) 488</span> ( _“Ong Hun Seang_ ”) recognises that the duty to cooperate extends only to doing what is reasonable in all the circumstances.
 In that case, the purchasers of a group of residential units sued their vendors for the return of the deposit paid against the purchase price of those units.
 The purchasers argued that the vendors had breached their implied duty to cooperate with the purchasers in their efforts to secure a licence which they required to hold the units.
 The complaint was that the vendors had failed or neglected to execute two forms necessary to change the use of the units, which was said to have resulted in the purchasers’ failure to obtain the licence.

 148    Lim Teong Qwee JC implied a term that the purchasers and the vendors would cooperate in securing the required licence and that they would do nothing to prevent the licence from being secured in sufficient time to enable completion on the contractual date.
 But Lim JC observed that the implied duty to cooperate requires the parties to do only what is reasonable in the circumstances.
 At [56] of the judgment, he noted that the implied term pleaded by the purchaser in its statement of claim required that each party “would promptly do all that was necessary on its part for the completion of the sale and purchase ... and that the [vendors] would cooperate with and/or assist the Plaintiffs to obtain the licence”.
 He found difficulty in implying a duty to assist but agreed that there